PeterBooker/wp-foundation-theme/README.md

 ```

-* Next we will perform several Find & Replace actions to customise the Theme (ignore double quotes in my examples, use case sensitivity)
+* Next we will perform several find & replace actions to customise the Theme (ignore double quotes in my examples, use case sensitivity)

  * ```Find "WP Foundation Theme" replace with "CustomName"``` (replaces package name)